 If you look close enough, often you will see a nativity scene on the front lawn or a miniature scene on the fireplace mantle within.
 The focal point is a little wooden cradle with a neatly wrapped doll inside.
-Figurines of a loving mother and a watchful father, a few shepherds kneeling before the cradle in wonder and some barn animals resting nearby.
-There is something romantic about the scene.
+Figurines of a loving mother and a watchful father, a few shepherds kneeling before the cradle in wonder, and some barn animals resting nearby… there’s something romantic about the scene.

-With all the miniature scenes and ornamental displays for us to view at Christmas time, we could lull ourselves into thinking the birth of Christ was just as warm, welcoming and romantic as all of this.
+With all the miniature scenes and ornamental displays for us to view at Christmas time, we could almost believe the actual birth of Christ was just as warm, welcoming and romantic as all of this.
 But nothing could be further from the truth.

-The Government made no exceptions for extenuating circumstances and unusual hardships.
+The Roman Empire made no exceptions for extenuating circumstances and unusual hardships.
 All must travel to their assigned cities to be registered for taxation.
-For the carpenter and his wife who was nine months pregnant they too must travel.
-For them it meant 90 miles over bumpy winding roads, up one hill and down another from Nazareth to Bethlehem.
+For the carpenter and his wife, who was nine months pregnant, they too must travel.
+For them it meant 145 kilometers over bumpy winding roads – up one hill and down another from Nazareth to Bethlehem.
 We can only imagine the extreme discomfort and weariness Mary experienced as the little donkey carried her.

 All The Rooms Are Filled

 When they arrived at Bethlehem, no one had room for the expectant Mary and Joseph.
-No one was willing to give up their bedroom to accommodate the couple in their distress.
+No one was willing to give up their bedroom to accommodate the couple in their distress and urgent need.

 Perhaps you imagined a nice little tidy, picture-book barn, painted and pretty, with clean straw strewn on the floor and a cozy wooden rocking cradle for the infant.
 Not a chance!